onedata/op-worker/docs/veilCluster/erlang_modules/veil_modules/dao/dao.rst

 	.. function:: get_record(Id :: atom() | string()) -> {ok,#veil_document{record :: tuple()}} | {error, Error :: term()} | no_return()
 		:noindex:

 	Retrieves record with UUID = Id from DB.
-Returns whole #veil_document record containing UUID, Revision Info and demanded record inside. #veil_document{}.uuid and #veil_document{}.rev_info should not be ever changed. <br/> You can strip wrappers if you do not need them using API functions of dao_lib module.
-See #veil_document{} structure for more info.<br/> Should not be used directly, use :ref:`dao:handle/2 <dao:handle/2>` instead.
+Returns whole #veil_document record containing UUID, Revision Info and demanded record inside. #veil_document{}.uuid and #veil_document{}.rev_info should not be ever changed.
+You can strip wrappers if you do not need them using API functions of dao_lib module.
+See #veil_document{} structure for more info.
+Should not be used directly, use :ref:`dao:handle/2 <dao:handle/2>` instead.

 	.. _`dao:handle/2`: